RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

 <details open><summary><code>RETENTION retentionPeriod</code></summary>

 is maximum age for samples compared to the highest reported timestamp, in milliseconds.
-Samples are expired based solely on the difference between their timestamp and the timestamps passed to subsequent `TS.ADD`, `TS.MADD`, `TS.INCRBY`, and `TS.DECRBY` calls.
+Samples are expired based solely on the difference between their timestamp and the timestamps passed to subsequent `TS.ADD`, `TS.MADD`, `TS.INCRBY`, and `TS.DECRBY` calls with this key.

 When set to 0, samples never expire.
 When not specified, the option is set to the global [RETENTION_POLICY](/docs/stack/timeseries/configuration/#retention_policy) configuration of the database, which by default is 0.
 </details>